-▶ Why do you think having only one pope is important to the Church?
+Why do you think having only one pope is important to A Pilgrim People

-A Pilgrim People The Church is one, holy, catholic, and apostolic because of God, whom she is to reflect.
+The Church is one, holy, catholic, and apostolic because of God, whom she is to reflect.
 The Church is one because of the unity of the Holy Trinity.
-"The Church is one because of her 'soul'...the Holy Spirit, dwelling in those who believe," (CCC 813).
-The mystery of the Church includes both visible (in history) and invisible (spiritual) ensions.
+"The Church is one because of her 'soul'...the Holy Spirit, dwelling in those who believe."
+(CCC 813).
+The mystery of the Church includes both visible (in history) and invisible (spiritual) dimensions.
 So though the Church is in the world, she is not of this world.
 This is why we can refer to the Church as a "pilgrim people."

 She is Christ's sign and instrument of salvation guiding people to Heaven (see CCC 776).

-Many changes in the religious, political, cultural, and economic conditions of the fourteenth through sixteenth centuries in Western Europe sparked a desire for reform of the Church.
-Tragically, several attempts at sincere reform resulted in faith communities separating themselves from the Catholic Church.
+Many changes in the religious. political, cultural, and economic conditions of the fourteenth through sixteenth centuries in Western Europe sparked a desire for reform of the Church.
+Tragically, several attempts at sincere reform resulted in faith communities separating themselves from th Catholic Church.

-Reform in England

-In England John Wycliffe (1330-1384) called for a reform of the lifestyle of the clergy and the spiritual care of the laity.
-Among the teachings of Wycliffe that lead to his separation from the Catholic Church was his teaching that papal authority had wrongfully surped the authority of the Bible.
-The teachings of Wycliffe that were contrary to the teachings of the Church were condemned at the Council of Constance, and he was the Church.
-Influenced by Saint Thomas More and others Erasmus translated the Bible and the writings of the early Church Fathers to promote the study of the Bible and virtuous living
+Reform in England In England John Wycliffe (1330-1384) called for a reform of the lifestyle of the clergy and the spiritual care of the laity.
+Among the teachings of Wycliffe that lead to his separation from the Catholic Church was his teaching that papal authority had wrongfully usurped the authority of the Bible.
+The teachings of Wycliffe that were contrary to the teachings of the Church were condemned at the Council of Constance, and he was excommunicated